 "Finance Documents" means each of the Senior Finance Documents, the Hedging Documents, the Liquidity Facility Agreement, the Inter-Group Material Contracts, the Standby Facility Agreement and the Subordinated Loan Documents.

+“Financial Hedge Swap” means the Financial Hedge Swap dated 31st December, 1998 between the Borrower and ECT, as supplemented on 13th May, 1999.

 "Hedging Document" means the Senior Interest Swap and any other swap entered into by the Borrower in accordance with the Senior Facility Agreement, which provides for interest rate hedging facilities to be made available to the Borrower pursuant to:

 (a) each document referred to in Schedule 2 (if any); and